 Toei Kyoto Studio Park (also known as “Uzumasa Eigamura”) is a unique theme park.
 It is accessible by train from the main Arashiyama district and it takes only 30 minutes.
 The park features a number of reproductions of Japanese traditional buildings, and it is sometimes used for the purpose of filming movies or dramas relevant to Japanese history.
-Everything looks real, and it makes you feel as if you were back in the Edo era.
-Before entering the park, you can dress up in Japanese traditional costumes, which includes samurai and ninja.
-Just walking around the park and watching people working there in a traditional outfit can be an unforgettable memory!
-They also provide exciting shows and performances featuring Ninja or famous anime characters.
+Everything looks real, and it makes you feel as if you were back in the Edo period.
+Before entering the park, you can dress up in Japanese traditional costumes, which include samurai and ninja.
+Just walking around the park and watching people working there in a traditional outfits can be an unforgettable memory!
+They also provide exciting shows and performances featuring ninja or famous anime characters.

 9am – 5pm

 Katsura Imperial Villa is a villa comprising several traditional buildings and stunning gardens which were constructed in the 17th century.
 It was originally used as a private villa for the “Hachijo-no-miya” family who were the official members of the Imperial family.
 The vast gardens are recognized as a masterpiece of Japanese gardens, and the whole villa complex has been preserved as it was for centuries without being destroyed.
 All visitors are required to apply in advance to get permission to enter the villa.